ChrisPoul/salt-minions/README.md

 Now you can simply run **terraform apply**

 # Final steps
 Once **terraform apply** finishes executing we need to determine if the minions were created correctly.
-To do this run the following command and you should see all the unaccepted keys from the minions.
+To do this run the following command on the master node and you should see all the unaccepted keys from the minions.
 ``` bash
 ~$ sudo salt-key --finger-all
 Local Keys: